 I was a college athlete and in great shape, but then life hit.
 After 2 kids and 20 years sitting behind a desk, I had let myself get horribly out of shape.
 On Oct.
 14, 2016, I tipped the scales at over 343 pounds.
 In college, I weighed around 190 pounds, so I was carrying over 150 pounds of extra weight.
 This didn’t happen overnight, in fact, I went on the South Beach Diet back in 2004 to try to lose weight.
-While I was successful losing weight short term, by the next year I had gained it all back and more.
-In the beginning of 2016, I tried another diet but was not successful.
-You see, what I found was that I needed a permanent life change and not a diet.
+While I was successful losing weight – around 50 pounds – in the short term, by the next year I had gained it all back and more.
+In the beginning of 2016, I tried another diet but was not successful because I just couldn’t stay motivated with the food options given.
+I would just get frustrated and hungry.
+What I found was that I needed a permanent life change and not a diet.

 Step 1: Admit your health is an issue and be willing to do something about it

 Step 2: Measure your baseline and set goals